-The IJCV is a forum for scientific exchange and public dissemination of up-to-date scientific knowledge on conflict and violence.
-The IJCV is peer reviewed, open access and included in the Social Science Citation Index (SSCI) and other relevant databases (e.g. SCOPUS, EBSCO, ProQuest, DNB, ...).
+The IJCV provides a forum for scientific exchange and public dissemination of up-to-date scientific knowledge on conflict and violence.
+The IJCV is independent, peer reviewed, open access, and included in the Social Sciences Citation Index (SSCI) as well as other relevant databases (e.g., SCOPUS, EBSCO, ProQuest, DNB).

-The subjects on which we concentrate—conflict and violence—have always been a concern in many areas of academic life.
-Consequently, the journal encompasses contributions from a wide range of disciplines including sociology, political science, education, social psychology, criminology, ethnology, history, political philosophy, urban studies, economics, and the study of religions.
+The topics on which we concentrate—conflict and violence—have always been central to various disciplines.
+Consequently, the journal encompasses contributions from a wide range of disciplines, including criminology, economics, education, ethnology, history, political science, psychology, social anthropology, sociology, the study of religions, and urban studies.